greenbone/gvm-libs/INSTALL.md

 Prerequisites for Optional Features
 -----------------------------------

-Certain features of gvm-libs are optional and requires the following:
+Certain features of gvm-libs are optional and require the following:

 Prerequisites for LDAP authentication:
 * libldap2 library >= 2.4.44 (util) (Debian package: libldap2-dev)